What financial influencers get wrong,

 The standard worth holding financial content to

 This isn't a list of specific creators to avoid.
-Recommendations go stale, people change, and naming individuals makes this page about personalities rather than patterns.
+Recommendations go stale, people change, and naming people makes this page about personalities rather than patterns.
 Instead, here's the standard worth applying to any financial content you consume.

 DISCLOSURE